-Barrie and Conan Doyle both Scottish, both had attended Edinburgh University and both were avid cricket players.
-Conan Doyle played on Barrie’s Allah-Akabarries team.
+Barrie and Conan Doyle were both Scottish, both had attended Edinburgh University and both were avid cricket players.
+In fact, Conan Doyle played on Barrie’s Allah-Akabarries team.
 The team name was a combination of Barrie’s last name and an Arabic phrase meaning, “May the Lord help us.”

 When Conan Doyle wrote about his five-foot-one friend he said he was a man, “about whom there is nothing small except his body.”

 In 1892 Conan Doyle went on a lecture tour in Scotland.
 While he was there he visited Barrie at Barrie’s boyhood home in Kirriemuir.
 Conan Doyle enjoyed himself immensely.

 A few weeks after returning from his Scottish tour Conan Doyle received a telegram from Barrie.
 Conan Doyle was to come at once.
 Barrie was ill and needed assistance.

 Doyle rushed to Barrie’s side and discovered the problem was twofold.